parsegon/math-css/README.md

 # math-css

-Verbose, Responsive and Easy way to represent basic math and calculus by a few lines of HTML without having to use a heavier Javascript library.
+Verbose, Responsive and easy way to represent basic math and calculus by a few lines of HTML without having to use a heavier JavaScript library.
 Built exclusively in CSS using a block-chain technique.
 Support soon to be added for

-* vectors.
+* Character decorators (such as vectors)
-* square root structure.
+* Display-line containers (such as \sqrt, \frac, etc)

 ![Render Example](/example/render4.png)